amaldu/uber-ride-cancellation-prediction/uber-analysis/PROJECT_WALKTROUGH.md

 ### 1.11 List the assumptions you (or others) have made so far

-**Data Assumptions**:
+Data Assumptions:

-1. **Representativeness**: The 2024 dataset is representative of typical booking patterns
+1. The 2024 dataset is representative of typical booking patterns
-2. **Data Quality**: Cancellation reasons are accurately recorded
+2. Cancellation reasons are accurately recorded
-3. **Completeness**: All relevant features are captured in the dataset
+3. All relevant features are captured in the dataset
-4. **Stationarity**: Patterns in 2024 will persist into future periods
+4. Patterns in 2024 will persist into future periods
-5. **No Data Leakage**: Features available at booking time don't include post-booking information
+5. Features available at booking time don't include post-booking information

-**Business Assumptions**:
+Business Assumptions:

-6. **Intervention Effectiveness**: Proactive measures can actually prevent cancellations
+1. Proactive measures can actually prevent cancellations
-7. **Cost Structure**: Intervention costs are lower than cancellation costs
+2. Intervention costs are lower than cancellation costs
-8. **Operational Capacity**: Operations team can act on model predictions
-9. **Customer Response**: Customers will respond positively to interventions
+3. Customers will respond positively to interventions

-**Technical Assumptions**:
+Technical Assumptions:

-10. **Feature Availability**: All features used in training will be available at inference time
+1. All features used in training will be available at inference time
-11. **Latency Requirements**: Model can score bookings within acceptable time (<100ms)
+2. Model can score bookings within acceptable time (<100ms)
-12. **Infrastructure**: Deployment infrastructure exists or can be built
+3. Deployment infrastructure exists or can be built

-**Model Assumptions**:
+Model Assumptions:

-13. **Linear Separability**: Some degree of separability exists between cancelled and completed rides
+1. Some degree of separability exists between cancelled and completed rides
-14. **Feature Relevance**: Available features contain signal for prediction
+2. Available features contain signal for prediction
-15. **Generalization**: Model trained on historical data will generalize to new bookings
+3. Model trained on historical data will generalize to new bookings

 ### 1.12 Verify assumptions if possible